kodamap/sensor_bme280/readme.md

 ## 5.1.
 Prerequisites

-Before you can run deployment, you'll need the following installed in your local enviroment.
+You need the following installed in your local enviroment.

 - docker-ce
 https://docs.docker.com/install/linux/docker-ce/centos/